KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 - [OOCSS](http://oocss.org/)
 - [The 7-1 Pattern](https://sass-guidelin.es/#architecture)

 Fortunately, any of these architectures can be used for styling React components, or any components for that matter! ("Styling Components in Sass" sounded a bit too dry for an article title, though.)
-We will be focusing on Hugo’s own [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern) for this article, which I have used in multiple projects.
+We will be focusing on Kitty’s own [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern) for this article, which I have used in multiple projects.

 ## The Problems with (Unorganized) CSS at Scale